dagarh/iOS_Development_Architecture/README.md

 # iOS_Development_Architecture
 Here I would mention some best practices about developing iOS Apps.
 Do follow this in every app.
+Swiftlint is used to enable the guidlines in XCode i.e it will give you warning in case you are not following best practices.

 Below are the links of iOS Architecture : <br>
 https://www.linkedin.com/learning/ios-development-architecture <br>